dwrrehman/programming_language/readme.md

 # Untitled Programming Language
 ###### Created By Daniel Warren Riaz Rehman.

-This is a compiler for a general-purpose, expression-based, imperative low-level systems programming language.
+This is a compiler for a general-purpose, expression-based, imperative, low-level minimalist systems programming language.

 ### Language priorities: